 Mini-Blind Makeover???
-Did you know you could turn cheap mini blinds into custom looking shades?
+Did you know you could turn cheap mini blinds into custom-looking shades?
 Yep… crazy, right!
-Our master bedroom was full of cheap, ugly mini blinds and the budget couldn’t afford much… So here’s all the juicy details of my mini-blind makeover!
-But first check out this great video I put together to give you a glimpse at what I did and then you can get all the details of the mini-blind makeover below.
+Our master bedroom was full of cheap, ugly mini-blinds and the budget couldn’t afford much.
+So here are all the juicy details of my mini-blind makeover!
+This is a great budget-friendly way to get the fabric blinds you love the look of, but with a much lower price tag.

 These gorgeous roman shades started with a $3 mini-blind!